 Although guaranteeing or making a prediction about specific results in any particular case is essentially impossible, and therefore unethical and should be avoided, lawyers should discuss the various types of outcomes which are possible.
 Below is a discussion about some of the possible types of outcomes once your case gets to court in Virginia:

 Dismissal or Nolle Prosequi

 In every case involving a prosecuting attorney, there is at least some discussion exploring the possibility of resolving the matter by agreement without a trial.
 In a small number of cases, the prosecuting attorney actually agrees not to prosecute the case and asks the Court do dismiss the charge.
 The latin term for this decision by the government not to prosecute a case is nolle prosequi.
 In some cases, the judge may decide to dismiss the charge against you.
 Either of these can happen for any number of reasons, including insufficient evidence of your guilt, absence of a necessary witness, subsequent compliance with a relatively minor violation, or because it is part of a negotiated plea agreement.
-Your Virginia defense attorney will be able to discuss this with you in more detail.
+Your Virginia defense attorney will be able to discuss these concepts with you in more detail.

 Deferred Prosecution / Suspended Imposition of Sentence